DeepBrain-AI/docs/docs/aihuman/web-sdk/aiplayer/advanced-features.md

 <br/>
 <br/>

 You can create AIClipset with gesture like below.
-Only gesture will play if the gesture set without speech text.
+Only the gesture will play if the gesture is set without speech text.

 ```javascript
 function sendText() {